yashbhargava1992/stingray/docs/simulator.rst

 Stingray has a simulator class which can be used to instantiate a simulator object and subsequently, perform simulations.
-We can pass on arguments to the simulator class to set the properties of desired light curve.
+We can pass on arguments to this class class to set the properties of the desired light curve.

 The simulator object can be instantiated as::